CUC-Anna

 Measles is a highly contagious virus that is preventable in most people who are fully vaccinated.
 Generally, most people should receive two doses of the measles, mumps, and rubella (MMR) vaccine in their lifetime.
 This vaccine clinic is open to both adults and children who meet the current criteria for immunization.
 If you are unvaccinated or have only received one dose, you should get vaccinated to ensure full protection.
 Please note that if you do not meet the criteria for vaccination, you will not be eligible to receive a vaccine at this clinic.

-If you are unsure whether you need an MMR vaccine, please CLICK HERE to review the latest vaccination guidance for adults and children or connect with a health care provider to discuss your options in more detail.
+If you are unsure whether you or your children need an MMR vaccine, please review the latest vaccination guidance for adults and children or connect with a health care provider to discuss your options in more detail.

 Why Is Vaccination So Important?